miketweaver/Defcoin/README.md

 Defcoin is a fork of Litecoin which is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2 minute block targets
+ - 720 blocks to retarget difficulty

  The rest is the same as Litecoin.
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins
- - 50 coins per block
+ - 50 coins per block.
+Now 25 coins after first halving event
- - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Defcoin client sofware, see http://www.defcoin-ng.org.